20/20 Frequently Asked Questions (FAQs)

 Answer: The 20/20 Artist Fellowship applications are due by March 31st at 11:59pm CST.
 Applications received after this time will not be eligible.

-FAQ: When does the fellowship period start and end?
+FAQ: When does the actual fellowship term start and end?

 FAQ: When can I expect to hear back about my application?

-Answer: Immediately following each of the 3 rounds of review, applicants will be notified of their standing.
+Answer: Immediately following each of the 3 rounds of review, applicants will be notified via email of their standing.

 FAQ: When are the panel reviews happening?

-Answer: Panel reviews will take place in May and June.
+Answer: Panel reviews will take place in April, May and June (dates TBD).

 FAQ: When will awardees be announced?

-Answer: This year’s fellows will be announced in late June 2019.
+Answer: This year’s fellows will be announced in June 2020.

-FAQ: Where and when are the application review sessions?
+FAQ: Where and when can I have my application reviewed?

-FAQ: I attended a study hall and got helpful feedback on my application.
+FAQ: I had my application reviewed already and got helpful feedback.
 Is it possible to have my application reviewed again before the deadline?

 FAQ: Can I still apply if I will be traveling outside Minnesota during the fellowship year?

 Answer: Yes, the fellowship allows for and encourages travel during the year.
-However, fellows must be in Minnesota for a majority of their fellowship year to qualify.
+However, fellows must be in Minnesota for a majority of their fellowship year and be able to attend regular cohort meetings in order to qualify.

 FAQ: I live outside of Minnesota, may I apply for the 20/20 Artist Fellowship?

 Answer: Currently the fellowship is available to artists living and/or working in Minnesota only.
-Here are some resources we’ve gathered that may be open to artists in your area: https://springboardforthearts.org/jobs-opportunities/overview/
+Here are some opportunities and resources we’ve gathered that may be open to artists in your area: https://springboardforthearts.org/jobs-opportunities/overview/

-FAQ: I live in Michigan but have been working with a MN based organization for the past 3 years as a consultant.
+FAQ: I live in a neighboring state but have been working with a MN based organization as a consultant.
 Would I be able to apply?

-Answer: If you have you been working remotely from Michigan with the Minnesota organization then unfortunately you wouldn’t be eligible for the fellowship.
+Answer: Unfortunately, if you have you been working remotely from out-of-state then you wouldn’t be eligible for the fellowship.